ioos/ioos-code-sprint/_topics/2024-05-01-03-ERDDAP_web_logs_analysis.md

 - Filtering out bots/crawlers/spam
 - Analysing and visualising which datasets receive the most requests
 - Examining geographical/temporal distribution of users
-- Investigating what user agents are making requests (browers, erddapy, other ERDDAP servers etc.)
+- Investigating what user agents are making requests (browsers, erddapy, other ERDDAP servers etc.)

-Initiallly this will be a static tool that is run on the tomcat/nginx logs of an ERDDAP server.
+Initially this will be a static tool that is run on the tomcat/nginx logs of an ERDDAP server.
 The next step will be to run it alongside the ERDDAP server perhaps with a tool like prometheus

 **Expected Outcomes:**